 Social and cultural influences: The social and group norms exert considerable influence on the style of the decision maker.
 Ebert and Mitchell define a social norm to be "an evaluating scale designating an acceptable latitude and an objectionable latitude for behaviour activity, events, beliefs or any object of concern to members of a social unit.
 In other words social norm is the standard and accepted way of making judgements."
 Similarly, cultural upbringing and various cultural dimensions have a profound impact on the decision making style of an individual.
 For example, in Japanese organisational system, a decision maker arrives at a decision in consensus with others.
-This style is culturally oriented and makes implementation of the decision much easier since everybody participates in the decision making process.
-In America, on the contrary the decision making style is generally individualistic with the help of decision models and quantitative techniques.
+This style is culturally oriented and makes implementation of the decision much easier since everybody participates in the decision making style is generally individualistic with the help of decision models and quantitative techniques.